 Read Time: 4 Minutes

 The best kind of Sitecore implementation is one that functions the way you want it to.
 It meets your organizational needs, it’s intuitive to work with, and you never worry that something’s lurking under the radar.
-You might even delight in using the CMS.
+You might even delight in using the DXP.

 That’s how your Sitecore experience should feel.